Skip

 Pharmacienne

-d'accord.
+D'accord.
 Je vais vous poser quelques questions avant de vous conseiller.

 Coach